 Routing use cases

-Provider to provider specific use cases which includes Anti-Spoofing use cases.
+Provider to provider specific use cases which include Anti-Spoofing use cases.

 The scope of the Use Cases solicited by the Landscape Team covered a wide spectrum from “proof-of-concept” to “validating a specific capability” and their inclusion in this report or testbed(s) does not represent industry consensus to implement a new capability or method.

-The scope of the testbed(s) were dependent upon the level of support for the use cases proposing the” use cases” since Vendor and/or Provider infrastructure are required to conduct the testbed(s).
+The scope of the testbed(s) was dependent upon the level of support for the use cases proposing the” use cases” since Vendor and/or Provider infrastructure are required to conduct the testbed(s).
 Use cases may showcase a particular product or service under development by a Vendor or Provider and its inclusion in a testbed(s) does not obligate any ATIS member company to purchase or implement any capability or service during or after the testbed(s) activity.

 To remain transparent and eliminate any perception of vendor favoritism, there was no limitation to type or scope of use cases and inclusion in this report or testbed(s) is not an acknowledgement for a future purchase or need of a product or service.